Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Heap Size
 ~~~~~~~~~

--  By default, if total available memory is 8GB or greater, the heap size in ``/etc/elasticsearch/jvm.options`` is configured (during Setup) to equal 25% of available memory, but no greater than 25GB.
+By default, if total available memory is 8GB or greater, the heap size is configured (during Setup) to equal 25% of available memory, but no greater than 25GB.
+You may need to adjust the value for heap size depending on your system's performance.
+This can be modified in ``/opt/so/saltstack/local/pillar/minions/$minion.sls``.

 | For more information, please see:
 | https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html#compressed_oops
 | https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html

-You may need to adjust the value for heap size depending on your system's performance.
-This can be modified in ``/opt/so/saltstack/local/minions/$minion.sls``

 Field limit
 ~~~~~~~~~~~